kotisoff/voxelcore/doc/en/scripting/ecs.md

 entity:get_component(name: str) -> component or nil
 -- Checks for the presence of a component by name entity:has_component(name: str) -> bool
+-- Retrieves a component by name.
+Throws an exception if it does not exist entity:require_component(name: str) -> component

 -- Enables/disables the component
 entity:set_enabled(name: str, enable: bool)